 - Drain well and pat-dry the chickpeas: Whether you are using home-cooked or canned, drain them really well.
 Then, spread them out on the counter or tray and pat them dry.
 Some recipes call for removing the skins as that helps them crisp up.
 I did that for a few chickpeas and then lost patience 🙂

 - Toss with olive oil and salt: Olive oil plays a key role in roasting the chickpeas.
-I use 2 tablespoons of olive oil for 2.5-3 cups of chickpeas (1 can).
-I tried a few batches with 1-2 teaspoons of oil and the chickpeas weren’t as crisp as with the current ratio.
-I also add a little lemon juice with salt and pepper.
+In this recipe, I use 2 tablespoons of olive oil for 2.5-3 cups of chickpeas (1 can).
+I tried a few batches with 1-2 teaspoons of oil and the chickpeas weren't as crisp as with the current ratio.
+Before roasting them, I also add a little lemon juice with salt and pepper.
 I found, it is better to add it in the beginning than towards the end.

 - Season towards the last 5 minutes: It is best to roast the chickpeas with just oil, salt, lemon for the first 25 minutes.
 Seasoning them in the beginning delays the roasting process.
 So, toss them with oil and salt, roast for 25 minutes, season and then back in the oven for another 5 minutes, or till they crisp up.